-\textbf{Bound SMC Expansion}: To track the SMC's mass loss and quantify the shape of its inner halo ($\lesssim$ 10 kpc) throughout the simulation, we construct an alternative SMC expansion using only bound DM particles within 50 kpc of the SMC's density cusp (panel \textit{e} of Figure \ref{fig:composite}).
-At each timestep, we use the BFE potential calculated from all SMC DM particles (the SMC Expansion) to calculate the total energy of each SMC DM particle $E_{tot} = v_{SMC}^2/2 - \phi_{SMC}$, where $v_{SMC}$ is the DM particle's velocity with respect to the SMC center.
+\textit{Bound SMC Expansion}: To track the SMC's mass loss and quantify the shape of its inner halo ($\lesssim$ 10 kpc) throughout the simulation, we construct an alternative SMC expansion using only bound DM particles within 50 kpc of the SMC's density cusp (panel (\textit{e}) of Figure \ref{fig:composite}).
+At each time step, we use the BFE potential calculated from all SMC DM particles (the SMC Expansion) to calculate the total energy of each SMC DM particle $E_{tot} = v_{SMC}^2/2 - \phi_{SMC}$, where $v_{SMC}$ is the DM particle's velocity with respect to the SMC center.
 We use only DM particles with $E_{tot}<0$ and positions within 50 kpc of the SMC's center to construct the Bound SMC Expansion.

-Note that while our simulations include a stellar disk (and therefore the DM reacts to the disk's presence), we do not include the disk's contribution to the potential when computing bound particles.
+Note that, while our simulations include a stellar disk (and therefore, the DM reacts to the disk's presence), we do not include the disk's contribution to the potential when computing bound particles.
 We have checked that including the disk impacts the inferred bound mass of the SMC by < 5\% at the MW infall snapshot, validating this simplification.
-Expansions of the LMC and SMC disks are beyond the scope of this work and will instead be presented in an upcoming companion paper (H. Rathore et al. in prep.).
+Expansions of the LMC and SMC disks are beyond the scope of this work and will instead be presented in an upcoming companion paper (H. Rathore et al. in preparation).

 For the Bound SMC Expansion, we are primarily interested in accurately capturing the shape of the inner halo.
-We choose MISE to truncate the Bound SMC expansion to ensure the highly distorted inner halo is well-captured.
-The right panel of Figure \ref{fig:MIRSE} shows the MISE minimization for this expansion, which uses the same 100 kpc-wide sampling grid as the SMC Expansion.
+We choose MISE to truncate the Bound SMC expansion to ensure the highly distorted inner halo is well captured.
+The right panel of Figure \ref{fig:MIRSE} shows the MISE minimization for this expansion, which uses the same 100 kpc wide sampling grid as the SMC Expansion.
 The MISE is minimized for $n_{max}=12$ and $l_{max}=5$, at which we truncate the Bound SMC Expansion.